SabulineHorizon/Autosplitters/README.md

 - *Doom2016.asl* was written for the Steam edition of the 2016 game [Doom](https://store.steampowered.com/app/379720/DOOM/).
 Previous versions of this asl can be found [here](https://github.com/drtchops/asl/blob/master/doom2016.asl)<br>
 - *SquirrelWithAGun.asl* was written for the Steam edition of the game [Squirrel with a Gun](https://store.steampowered.com/app/2067050/Squirrel_with_a_Gun/).<br>
 - *AGameAboutDiggingAHole.asl* was written for the Steam edition of the game [A Game About Digging A Hole](https://store.steampowered.com/app/3244220/A_Game_About_Digging_A_Hole/).<br>
+- *DOGWALK.asl* was written for v1.0.2 of the Steam edition of the game [DOGWALK](https://store.steampowered.com/app/3775050/DOGWALK/).<br>